 Who offers a lifetime subscription VPN?

 No VPN worth its salt offers a lifetime subscription anymore.
 In fact, you can use the availability of a lifetime subscription as a litmus test of a VPN provider’s legitimacy.
-If any provider is indeed offering a lifetime membership, it’s very likely to be fraud.
+If any VPN provider is indeed offering a lifetime membership, it’s very likely to be a fraud.

 If you are someone that prefers long-term commitments, then a much better deal is to get the longest-running subscription of your favorite VPN provider as I have described above.
 These deals are perfectly logical and since providers will be making money through you as a repeat customer, they’re always going to have an incentive to work hard for retaining you through setting a high standard of performance.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?